How to Do Bar Inventory: 2023 Guide

 How much profit do bars make on alcohol?

-This is where figuring overall liquor cost comes into play.
-No hard and fast rule applies across the board, but if all your costs are on target, a well-managed bar program can expect to make 30% to 40% profit on spirits, after costs and expenses are accounted for.
+A well-managed bar program can expect to make 30% to 40% profit on spirits, after costs and expenses are accounted for.
 An individual bar may be different, however, as the costs of liquor licenses and rent vary widely based on location.

 Do I need to physically count my bar inventory if I use an app?

 Physical inventory counts are the gold standard of bar inventory.
 Your inventory app will save you time in counting and analyzing your inventory, but if you want to spot breakage, theft, or spoilage, you absolutely must perform physical counts.

 Maintaining bar inventory is a necessary task in a well-managed restaurant.
 It requires attention to detail and the consistent participation of your whole team.
 Though it can be a big undertaking, the good news is that the more you perform physical inventory counts, the faster they get.
 If you do not currently have an efficient inventory process, the most important step you can take is simply to begin.

 A POS-integrated inventory app like MarketMan can be an incredible partner in helping maintain your inventory.
 It can improve accuracy, save time, and provide detailed reports that might be tedious to develop on your own.
 MarketMan integrates with virtually every popular restaurant POS system.
 Visit MarketMan to learn more.